Why Every Bedroom Must Have an Egress Window

 Problem is, not all houses do.
 The egress window requirements in building codes (see text left) didn’t exist before the 1970s.
 Since a very large percentage of the houses in the U.S. were built before then, it’s fair to say that many don’t have egress windows.

 That’s often fixed when a home is remodeled, fortunately.
-But sometimes that causes a dramatic change in the look of the house, so you need to carefully consider the impact.
-The house in the sketches below is one we’re working on upgrading, including adding egress windows, right above the garage door.
-Big change!
+But sometimes that causes a dramatic change in the look of the house, so you need to carefully consider the impact of bigger windows in the overall design.

 The requirements for first-floor bedroom and second-floor bedroom egress windows are slightly different (first floor windows can be a little smaller), but what about bedrooms in the basement?

-Putting in that basement egress window can be a big expense; you’ll need a window the same size as a first-floor egress window, a large window well outside of it (size also controlled by code) and if it’s a deep window well, you’ll need an egress ladder connecting the bottom of the window well to the ground above.
+Putting in that basement egress window is a fairly big expense; you’ll need a window the same size as a first-floor egress window, a large window well outside of it (size also controlled by code) and if it’s a deep window well, you’ll need an egress ladder connecting the bottom of the window well to the ground above.

 It’s more expensive than the studs, drywall, and carpet in the bedroom, so you should think carefully before you take on making a basement bedroom.

-I’ve heard people say they’re going to call the future bedroom an “office” in order to get a permit, without having the expense of the egress window system.
+I’ve heard people say they might call the future bedroom an “office” in order to get a permit, without having the expense of the egress window system.
 That’s a crime (literally) and a potentially life-threatening decision.
 Don’t do it.

-Look at it this way – if you lie about the bedroom, and someone gets hurt in that room in a fire, what do you think your insurance company is going to say?
+Look at it this way – if you lie about the bedroom, and someone gets hurt in that room in a fire because they can’t get out…it’s just not worth it.

 Building codes can be onerous and complicated, but they save lives.
 If you’re building or remodeling, make sure you protect the people you love with proper safety measures, including bedroom egress windows.